dejely/LeafCutter/README.md

 # LeafCutter

 **Description**:
-Leaf cutter is a decentrallized Application (dApp) built using Solidity smart contracts and Web3 technologies to automate tax compliance processes.
+Leaf cutter is a decentralized Application (dApp) built using Solidity smart contracts and Web3 technologies to automate tax compliance processes.
 It aims to provide a transparent, efficient, and tamper-proof solution for tax calculation, reporting, and auditing.
 With blockchain technology, this system ensures that tax data is immutable, auditable, and easily accessible for both businesses and government authorities.
 ---

 ## Table of Contents